bms93/getting_started/README.md

 Language: Python

 ## Gitub
 We use Github classrooms to distribute tutorials and assignment.
 Github is a popular system to host code and work collaboratively.
 Github interacts with your computer via Git, a version control system.
 In BMS93, we expect you to learn and become familiar with the basics of Git and Github.
 Github provides a tutorial to get started, which you can access through the link on brightspace.
+These will automatically create private repositories for you to work on.

+You can see your own Github repositories by going to [https://github.com/orgs/bms93/repositories](https://github.com/orgs/bms93/repositories)

 Github contains repositories, which is where code is stored and shared.
 You can 'clone' a repository to your computer by using an https URL.
 You can get the URL from the Github page of the repository.
 You can get 'https', 'ssh' and 'git' URLs.
 We recommend using 'https' for beginners.
 ![](assets/github.png)